News

 If this Siren Spotlight has demonstrated anything, it's that the evolution of language is absolutely fascinating!

-We're not here to define the word "siren" for everyone; we're simply defining how we use it in our book series, based on one popular interpretation of a fantasy term: in "Rescue Sirens," the words "siren" and "mermaid" are used interchangeably to refer to the same creature (
+We're not here to define the word "siren" for everyone; we're simply defining how we use it in our book series, based on one popular interpretation of a fantasy term: in "Rescue Sirens," the words "siren" and "mermaid" are used interchangeably to refer to the same creature (the way cougars are also known as panthers, pumas, mountain lions, or catamounts), and our Rescue Sirens are not hostile toward humans.

 Outside of the "Rescue Sirens" property, though, we recognize and respect that other people's preferences and opinions differ.
 That diversity is part of what makes mermaid stories so much fun!